Gizru/FORTITUDE/SETUP.md

 ## Notes

-- The `fortitude_runner` automatically detects Libft projects and runs tests
+- The `fortitude` command automatically detects Libft projects and runs tests
-- Installation scripts add `fortitude_runner` to PATH
+- Installation scripts add `fortitude` to PATH
-- Users can run `fortitude_runner` or `fortitude` from any directory
+- Users can run `fortitude` from any directory
+- Only failures and errors are displayed - successful operations are suppressed
 - The framework is extensible for other 42 projects